BijoySingh/IITB-OAuth-PHP/README.md

 }
 ```

-If you dont have a necessary state, the validate_state can be skipped, if you do, you can use it ass follows
+If you dont have a necessary state, the validate_state can be skipped, if you do, you can use it as follows
 ```$sso_handler->validate_state($_GET, true, $options)```

 So, thanks to the default execution function, all the details happen without you needing to do anything.
 Now, lets see what you get when the execution finishes.